Updated November 17, 2023

 Equity Multiplier is nothing but a company’s financial leverage.
-Calculation of Equity Multiplier is simple and straightforward which helps to know the amount of assets of a firm is financed by the shareholders’ net equity.
-Suppose Equity Multiplier ratio is 2 that means investment in total assets is 2 times by total equity of shareholders.
+Calculating Equity Multiplier is straightforward, which helps to know the shareholders’ net equity finances and the number of assets of a firm.
+Suppose the Equity Multiplier ratio is 2, which means investment in total assets is 2 times by total equity of shareholders.

 Examples of Equity Multiplier Formula

 Suppose ABC Company has $ 500,000 of Total Shareholders’ Equity while Current Assets are $ 300,000 and Non-current Assets are $ 240,000.

 To this, firstly, we are supposed to find out the total assets